aws-observability/aws-otel-collector/README.md

 #### ADOT Collector Configuration

-We built in a [default configuration](https://github.com/aws-observability/aws-otel-collector/blob/main/config.yaml) to our docker image and other format of release.
-So, you can run the ADOT Collector out of the box with the default settings.
+The ADOT Collector is built with a [default configuration](https://github.com/aws-observability/aws-otel-collector/blob/main/config.yaml).
 Also, the ADOT Collector configuration uses the same configuration syntax/design from [OpenTelemetry Collector](https://github.com/open-telemetry/opentelemetry-collector) so you can customize or port your OpenTelemetry Collector configuration files when running ADOT Collector.
 Please refer to the `Try out ADOT Collector` section on configuring ADOT Collector.